 How was the OECD COVID-19 Recovery Dashboard developed?

 The COVID-19 Recovery Dashboard was built at the request of OECD Ministers to keep track of national efforts to build back better.
 Its development was led by an advisory group of representatives of national statistical offices from OECD countries alongside policy experts and representatives of several OECD committees.
 The indicators were carefully reviewed and selected through a consensus-based process in which various Ministries from across all OECD countries were consulted.
-More detailed information on this process is available here.
+The report welcomed by Ministers at the 2021 Meeting of the OECD Council at Ministerial Level is available here.

 In line with the OECD’s multi-dimensional approach to measuring progress, the Dashboard features 20 outcome indicators across four dimensions that matter for people, the economy and the planet.
 In this spirit, the indicators are not aggregated or ranked according to their importance.
 Instead, they are presented alongside each other to convey a comprehensive picture of how a country is doing in the context of the recovery.